 Hands-on Camera and Lighting

 The Interview Profile

 The News Package

 Designed for students interested in taking a short, but intensive broadcast journalism workshop, the New York Film Academy offers the following short-term workshops.

-In addition to our shorter workshops, students wishing to spend a year in NYC immersing themselves in the many demands and facets of broadcast journalism are encouraged to take the following broadcast journalism program.
+In addition to our shorter workshops, students wishing to spend a year in NYC immersing themselves in the many demands and facets of broadcast journalism are encouraged to take the one-year conservatory program.

 Bill Einreinhofer: As the chair of the broadcast journalism school, Einrenhofer has decades of experience as a broadcast journalist and is an Emmy-winning producer, director, and writer.
 He produced programming for PBS NewsHour, Good Morning America, 60 Minutes, and Diary of a Red Planet.
 In addition, he served as the series producer for a four-part documentary series on the 2008 Summer Olympics and he was also the Senior Producer of New Jersey Nightly News.

 Bob Haberl: Having worked in journalism for more than forty years, Haberl first cut his teeth working as a radio tech during the Watergate scandal when he was right out of college.
 He went on to work as a television reporter in Jacksonville, Florida, and Philadelphia before becoming an executive producer at ABC News.
 While there, he covered everything from the fall of the Berlin Wall to Nelson Mandela's release from prison, helping him to earn seven Emmy Awards.